- Population Pyramids: A History And Prediction For Every Country (predictions may not be correct)

 Same with humans.
 We can keep increasing our numbers, but only by decreasing the number of other living things we sharing the planet.

-Normal Population: We Evolved to Reach A Stable Population Plateaux.
+Optimal Population: We Evolved to Reach A Population Plateaux.

 The next step for me what a light bulb moment arising from thinking again about those historical levels of growth, that for so much of human history had to be close to stability.
 Then comparing this with what happens in nature.